erikaris/til/pyspark.md

 ## Steps:

-1. The **SparkContext**. <br />
+1. Connecting to a cluster. <br />

-    The first step in using Spark is connecting to a cluster.
+    a.
+A cluster consists of **a master and workers**.
+To connect to a cluster, we first have to create a connection to the `SparkContext`. <br />
-    1. cluster --> master - worker.
+    b.
+A **SparkContext** is the entry point to Spark functionality, like a key to your car.
+SparkContext is automatically created by PySpark in the PySpark shell ( you don't have to create it by yourself) and is **exposed via a variable `sc`**.
-    2. Creating the connection is as simple as creating an instance of the `SparkContext` class, with `SparkConf()` constructor.
+    c. `sc` has several properties such as `sc.version`, `sc.pythonVer`, `sc.master`.
-    3. Spark's core data structure is the Resilient Distributed Dataset (RDD).
+    d.
+Creating the connection is as simple as creating an instance of the `SparkContext` class, with `SparkConf()` constructor.
-    4. SparkContext or `sc` has several properties such as `sc.version`, `sc.pythonVer`, `sc.master`.
+    e.
+Spark's core data structure is the **Resilient Distributed Dataset (RDD)**.

 2. Import necessary library
     ```